ShvetankPrakash/FlexiFlow/README.md

 | [Air Pollution Monitoring](src/SDG_11_Sustainable_Communities_and_Cities)          | #11: Sustainable Communities and Cities        | XGBoost                     | 4 years                  | hours-day                                |
 | [Tree Tracking](src/SDG_15_Life_on_Land)                                           | #15: Life on Land                              | Discrete Fourier Transform  | 10 years                 | seconds                                  |
 | [HVAC Control](src/SDG_07_Affordable_and_Clean_Energy)                             | #7: Affordable and Clean Energy                | Random Forest               | 20 years                 | minutes-hours                            |

-## `FlexiFlow` Modeling

-The `model/` directory contains Jupyter notebooks for analyzing and modeling the FlexiBench workloads.
-These notebooks provide a framework for exploring the trade-offs between accuracy, energy consumption, and carbon footprint of different system configurations.

-- **`FlexiBenchAnalysis.ipynb`**: Instruction-level and cycle-accurate
-  simulation results and analysis of the FlexiBench workloads running on SERV, QERV, and HERV.
-- **`LifetimeModel.ipynb`**: `FlexiFlow` lifetime-aware modeling for
-  carbon-optimal architecture choices across all `FlexiBench` workloads.
-- **`LifetimeModel.ipynb`**: `FlexiFlow` lifetime-aware modeling for
-  carbon-optimal architecture choices across all `FlexiBench` workloads.

-## Kernel Ablation Study

-The `src/kernel-ablation/` directory provides a case study on the Food Spoilage Detection benchmark, exploring different software kernel implementations and their impact on accuracy and performance.
-This study demonstrates how `FlexiBench` can be used to evaluate different software and hardware configurations for a given SDG application.

-- **Implementations**: The C-code for each kernel implementation can be found in [`src/kernel-ablation/`](src/kernel-ablation/README.md).
-- **Building**: The `scripts/gen-hexes-ablation.sh` script can be used to compile the different kernel implementations.
-- **Analysis**: The `model/KernelAblation.ipynb` notebook provides a detailed analysis of the trade-offs between the different kernel implementations.

 ## Installation